-- Consider booking your train ride from Ella to Kandy instead.
+Consider booking your train ride from Ella to Kandy instead.
 Although the common route guide around Sri Lanka is to go clockwise, the opposite direction will definitely be less busy.

-- Sit on the best side of the train: from Ella to Nuwara Eliya, most of the scenic views are on the right-hand side.
+Sit on the best side of the train: from Ella to Nuwara Eliya, most of the scenic views are on the right-hand side.
 From Nuwara Eliya to Kandy, the left side is better.
-Generally speaking, the views during this scenic train ride are amazing on both sides – but as you do want to enjoy it to fullest, these are the sides to keep in mind while booking.
+Generally speaking, the views during this scenic train ride are amazing on both sides – but as you do want to enjoy it to the fullest, these are the sides to keep in mind while booking.

-- Enjoy the epic train ride while sitting in an open doorway.
+Enjoy the epic train ride while sitting in an open doorway.
 Even with assigned seating, you’re still free to go to the open doors at the end of each carriage and hang out on the appropriate side to catch the best views!

 We couldn’t be more excited to be in Ella, as we could finally start hiking!